 Your shopping cart is empty.

-But in spite of this, Portland Head has become not just a beacon of light, but also a sturdy reminder of the resilience of its people.
-It has stood for more than 230 years, bearing witness to the numerous events that have happened in Fort Williams Park and the towns around it.
+Despite its age, Portland Head has become not only a beacon of light but also a symbol of the resilience of its people.
+Standing for over 230 years, it has witnessed the numerous events that have occurred in Fort Williams Park and the surrounding towns.

-As the traveler approaches the towering lighthouse to take cover from the coming rain, he sees history etched in the walls of Portland Head and its Keeper's Quarters.
-A crack that used to be there is now covered to prevent the crack from getting wider, a floor that used to be dirt is now lined with stones.
-And as the traveler climbs up the steps to the top, he sees marks that indicate that the lens on the light has been changed several times.
+As the traveler approaches the towering lighthouse for shelter from the approaching rain, he observes the history etched in the walls of Portland Head and its Keeper's Quarters.
+He notices that a crack that used to be present is now covered to prevent it from widening, and that a floor that was once dirt is now lined with stones.
+As he climbs the steps to the top, he sees marks indicating that the lens on the light has been changed multiple times.

-Finally, the storm clouds arrive and bring a torrent of water.
-As the traveler looks outside of the lighthouse, the darkness obscures his view, so much so that he couldn't see any further than a few meters ahead.
-The rain is pushed by the strong wind that its droplets hit the glass like needles.
+As the storm clouds arrive and unleash a deluge of water, the darkness outside the lighthouse obscures the traveler's view, making it difficult to see beyond a few meters.
+The rain is driven by strong winds, causing its droplets to hit the glass like needles.

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.